 If you’re not careful, your shoes can become the perfect breeding ground for mold and mildew.
 And once mold gets a foothold in your closet, it can be very difficult to get rid of.

 If you’re like most people, you probably don’t think about the humidity in your home very often.
 But if you have a problem with trapped humidity, it can cause mold to grow on your shoes.
 Not only is it unsightly, but it can also be difficult to remove.
 Mold is caused by trapped humidity, and is often the result of poor ventilation.Mold needs three things to grow: moisture, darkness, and food.
 Your shoes are the perfect breeding ground for mold because they’re often dark and moist.
 And if you wear them without socks, they provide a food source for mold spores to grow.

 4. Wooden Shelves:

 When you have shoes that are made of wood, it is important to know that they can cause mold on your shoes.
-The problem with wooden shoes is that they are not as breathable as other materials such as leather or fabric.
+The problem with wooden shoes is that they are not as breathable boots as other boot such as leather or fabric boots.
 This lack of breathability means that moisture can get trapped inside the shoes and cause mold to grow.